bangpypers/23-05-2020-flask-workshop/README.md

 If you are new to SQL, I strongly recommend reading the first few sections of the `postgresql` documentation, linked in the resources section below.

+## Modularization

+A flask app becomes more complex as it grows.
+This is when you should break it up so that your logic becomes easier to debug.

+The `v0.7.x` tags show how to split the previous application into several modules.

 ## Free Resources